tlevine/dada.pink/dada/european-citizenship-instead-of-american-university.rst

 that nobody understands it; people probably pay lots of money for other people to figure it out for them.

+Or you could figure it out yourself.
+It'll be a bit of work, it's probably not *that* hard.

 Hungary
 -----------
 Hmm. http://www.akk.hu/object.E2A89FF4-D355-4173-9252-C8F50FD17F04.ivy